Big bank CEOs face 2nd day of questioning from lawmakers – KION546

 AP Business Writer

-NEW YORK (AP) — The CEOs of the nation’s biggest banks were in for a second day of tough questioning from lawmakers on Thursday, as Americans face inflation not seen since the early 1980s and a midterm election is only weeks away.
-JPMorgan Chase’s Jamie Dimon, Citigroup’s Jane Fraser and other chief executives repeated the message they gave to the House Financial Services Committee on Wednesday: The U.S. consumer is in relatively good shape but faces threats from high inflation and rising interest rates.
-Senators focused their initial comments on the intense social issues dividing the country before the election.
+NEW YORK (AP) — The CEOs of the nation’s biggest banks were in for a second day of tough questioning from lawmakers Thursday, as Americans face inflation not seen since the early 1980s and a midterm election is only weeks away.
+JPMorgan Chase’s Jamie Dimon, Citigroup’s Jane Fraser and five other chief executives appeared before a Senate committee, where some Senators focused their comments on the intense social issues dividing the country before the midterm election.
+One of the more contentious discussions involved whether a customer who unknowingly sends money to a scammer via Zelle, a payment network owned by the banks, should get reimbursed.